Customer service (Policy)

 Personal assistive devices

 Public Health Sudbury & Districts will work with clients who identify that an assistive device would benefit them when participating in programs, services, events and activities provided by the agency.
-Where a client requests a device, staff will work with their manager or another designated person to facilitate this request.
+Where a client requests a device, workers will work with their manager or another designated person to facilitate this request.

-Where Public Health Sudbury & Districts has or arranges to provide an assistive device on our premises to better assist clients, the applicable staff will be trained and familiarized with the use of these devices.
+Where Public Health Sudbury & Districts has or arranges to provide an assistive device on our premises to better assist clients, the applicable workers will be trained and familiarized with the use of these devices.

 Service animals